wqqzxts/nixos-config/README.md

     ```

     ```diff
-    // do not forget to change the name of file (delete .example) user = {
+    // do not forget to change the name of git file (delete .example) user = {
     --  name = "John Doe";
     ++  name = "YourName";